Local Hazard Mitigation Plan

 Palo Alto is susceptible to natural disasters ranging from earthquakes, to fires, to floods, among other hazards.
 Recurring events within California, across the nation, and around the world remind us that we are vulnerable to nature’s wrath.
 But understanding how these hazards could impact our community and then developing strategies to lessen or eliminate their impacts is the purpose of mitigation planning.

-The Palo Alto Local Hazard Mitigation and Adaptation Plan identifies and prioritizes potential and existing hazards across jurisdictional borders, including hazards that may be further amplified by climate change.
+The Palo Alto Local Hazard Mitigation Plan identifies and prioritizes potential and existing hazards across jurisdictional borders, including hazards that may be further amplified by climate change.
 In an effort to guide the ongoing hazard mitigation efforts, mitigation objectives are identified with prioritized actions for each objective.
 Through mitigation projects, hazards will have smaller impacts on Palo Alto in the future.

 Why does Palo Alto Need One?